-Reform across many sectors has commenced since the release of the whole-of-government Queensland Mental Health, Drug and Alcohol Strategic Plan 2014-2019 (2014-2019 Strategic Plan).
+This approval marks the finalisation of the Queensland Mental Health, Drug and Alcohol Strategic Plan 2014–2019 and associated action plans.

-To make sure our efforts complement these reforms, and continue to make progress towards achieving better outcomes, the Commission commenced reviewing the statewide strategic Plan in February 2017.
+To continue to make progress towards achieving better outcomes for Queenslanders, the Commission commenced reviewing the statewide strategic plan in February 2017.

 Through forums and responses to discussion papers, we have heard from over 250 people across the state.

 We engaged with people with lived experience, their families, carers and support people as well as front-line providers at forums held in Cairns, Townsville, Mount Isa, Rockhampton, Brisbane, Logan, Ipswich and Toowoomba.